Jeffrey Wigand: Tobacco industry whistleblowing

-In late 1995 The State of Mississippi subpoenaed Wigand to testify in the state's lawsuit against thirteen major tobacco companies ('Big Tobacco').
+In late 1995, Mississippi subpoenaed Wigand to testify in the state's lawsuit against thirteen major tobacco companies ('Big Tobacco').
 The state contended the companies' products led to the tobacco-related deaths of Mississippi residents.
 The state sued because it had to spend state funds to treat their illnesses.

-Wigand later became famous as a whistleblower, when he appeared on the CBS news program 60 Minutes on February 4, 1996.
+Wigand later became famous as a whistleblower when he appeared on the CBS news program 60 Minutes on February 4, 1996.
 He stated that Brown & Williamson had intentionally manipulated its tobacco blend with chemicals such as ammonia to increase the effect of nicotine in cigarette smoke.
 According to Wigand, he was subsequently harassed and received anonymous death threats.

 Wigand had begun to work for Brown & Williamson in January 1989.
 He was fired on March 24, 1993.
 He says that he was fired as a whistleblower because he knew that high-ranking corporate executives knowingly approved the addition of additives to their cigarettes that were known to be carcinogenic and/or addictive, such as coumarin.

-Brown & Williamson undertook a concerted effort to discredit Wigand, which included hiring Terry Lenzner's company Investigative Group International, to produce a 500-page dossier on Wigand, which was distributed to the media.
+Brown & Williamson undertook a concerted effort to discredit Wigand, which included hiring Terry Lenzner's company Investigative Group International to produce a 500-page dossier on Wigand, which was distributed to the media.
 The dossier backfired, as news outlets examined the claims in it, finding many claims of misconduct to be unsubstantiated or trivial.

 Post-whistleblowing career

-Following this he taught physical science, biology, and Japanese at duPont Manual Magnet High School in Louisville, Kentucky, in which job he was named the 1996 Teacher of the Year for the state of Kentucky.
+Wigand later taught physical science, biology and Japanese at DuPont Manual Magnet High School in Louisville, Kentucky, where he was named the 1996 Teacher of the Year for the state of Kentucky.

 Wigand no longer teaches high school and instead lectures worldwide to a variety of audiences including children, college, medical and law students, and a diverse group of policy makers.
 He has consulted with governments throughout the world on tobacco control policies.

 Media depictions

 He was portrayed by Russell Crowe in the 1999 film The Insider directed by Michael Mann.
+Crowe was nominated for the Academy Award for Best Actor for his portrayal of Wigand.